AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/confirm.md

 ---
-group: javascript-developer-guide
-subgroup: 3_Widgets
-title: Confirmation widget
+title: Confirmation widget | Commerce Frontend Development
+description:
 ---

+# Confirmation widget

 The confirmation widget implements a modal pop-up window with the cancel and confirmation button.It is an [extension](https://glossary.magento.com/extension) of the [modal widget].